-A new study has reported that women with breast tenderness who start combined hormone replacement therapy (estrogen plus progestin) have twice the risk of developing breast cancer as those without breast tenderness when starting combined HRT.
-Women who develop breast tenderness after beginning combined HRT are also at higher risk of breast cancer.
+A new study has reported that women with breast tenderness who start combined hormone replacement therapy (estrogen plus progestin) have twice the risk of developing breast cancer as those without breast tenderness.
+Women who develop breast tenderness after starting HRT are also at higher risk of breast cancer.

 HRT is also known as menopausal hormone therapy.
 To conduct the study, the authors analyzed data from the Women’s Health Initiative Estrogen plus Progestin clinical trials until trial close-out in Spring 2005.